What is Neurobiology?

 Though there are many ways that we can directly study humans through experimentation or case studies, it is often impossible to test every question in humans.
 Instead of always studying humans, scientists often use nonhuman model organisms, the most common organisms being the worm C. elegans, fruit flies (Drosophila melanogaster), zebrafish (Danio rerio), song birds, mice, rats, and macaque monkeys.

-Figure 1.5 Experimental Animal Models.
-Images of C. elegans (worms), Drosophila melanogaster (fruit flies), mice, rats, and Macaque monkeys.
+Figure 1.5 Experimental Animal Models: C. elegans (worms), Drosophila melanogaster (fruit flies), mice, rats, and Macaque monkeys.

 The closer we move towards the human, the more similarities the model organism shares with us.
 Of the commonly used model organisms, macaque monkeys are the non-humans that are most similar to humans.
 We share 93% of our genetic material with macaques, but we still have different metabolic and physiological processes, and our behaviors are much different from theirs.
 Ethical constraints prevent us from performing experiments that may cause physical or psychological harm if performed in humans.
 We would never conduct a test on humans to assess what concentration of neurotoxin leads to brain damage (these experiments aren’t done very frequently in nonhumans anyway).
 Invertebrates, such as worms and fruit flies are not as heavily regulated by ethics oversight committees, allowing scientists to conduct a wider set of experiments on these animals.